-In-cloud liquid water path (LWPic) was evaluated vs. the AMSR-E microwave radiometer satellite instrument.
-The model percentage $LWP{ic}$ biases are small in the northern part of the Atlantic where higher cloud fraction stratocumulus dominates and where the satellite retrievals are likely to be more reliable due to lower rain amounts.
-In the NE part of the domain (again a region with likely reliable retrievals), there were some positive biases, particularly north of Scandinavia, which indicates that the stratocumulus in this region are too thick in the model.
-Elsewhere, off the east coast of Florida, there tended to be negative $LWP{ic}$ biases.
-When the raining data points were filtered out, the biases tended to get worse, but the spatial pattern was preserved, suggesting that the biases are likely real rather than a result of artefacts in the observations or comparison method.
+In-cloud Liquid Water Path (LWP{ic}) was evaluated vs the AMSR-E microwave radiometer satellite instrument.
+The model percentage LWP{ic} biases are small in the northern part of the Atlantic where higher cloud fraction stratocumulus dominates and where the satellite retrievals are likely to be more reliable due to lower rain amounts.
+In the NE part of the domain (again a region with likely reliable retrievals) there were some positive biases, particularly north of Scandinavia, which indicates that the stratocumulus in this region are too thick in the model.
+Elsewhere, off the east coast of Florida there tended to be negative LWP{ic} biases.
+When the raining data points were filtered out the biases tended to get worse, but the spatial pattern was preserved, suggesting that the biases are likely real rather than a result of artifacts in the observations or comparison method.
+605

-The overestimate of LWPic in the model in the regions dominated by stratocumulus (northern part of the domain) has implications for its ability to simulate the correct cloud effective radius ( $r_e$ ) given the correct cloud droplet concentration.
-This may confuse evaluation efforts using $r_e$ .
-An incorrect simulation of cloud droplet size also has implications for the conversion of cloud water into rain (autoconversion), suggesting the model might convert clouds into rain too readily at a given cloud droplet concentration; this will affect rain rates but may also make the response of cloud fraction more sensitive to aerosols and hence enhance aerosol forcing.
-LWPic is also likely to affect the sensitivity of the cloud albedo to cloud droplet concentration (and hence aerosol), which will also affect the magnitude of aerosol forcing.
+The overestimate of LWP{ic} in the model in the regions dominated by stratocumulus (northern part of the domain) has implications for its ability to simulate the correct cloud effective radius (r_e) given the correct cloud droplet concentration.
+This may confuse evaluation efforts using r_e .
+An incorrect simulation of cloud droplet size also has implications for the conversion of cloud water into rain (autoconversion), suggesting the model might convert cloud into rain too readily at a given cloud droplet concentration; this will affect rain rates, but may also make the response of cloud fraction more sensitive to aerosols and hence 610 enhance aerosol forcing.
+LWP{ic} is also likely to affect the sensitivity of the cloud albedo to cloud droplet concentration (and hence aerosol), which will also affect the magnitude of aerosol forcing.